jayantsharma/judeContent/sqlInjection.md

 ```php
 $query = "SELECT * FROM Students WHERE id = " . $safe_variable;
 ```
 Since the value expected for id is an integer, it is not surrounded by quotes.
-But, and Injection here is still possible because a parameter of the following kind will pass through the escape check :
+But, Injection here is still possible because a parameter of the following kind will pass through the escape check :
 `1 UNION SELECT password FROM users`
 In such cases, it'll be essential to conduct checks validating that the param contains only digits.

 ### Whitelisting